HardenedBSD/gitlab-wiki/Home.md

 `uuidgen(1)` defaults to generating UUIDv4 identifiers.

+TTY pushback vulnerabilities are mitigated by virtue of a new `harden.harden_tty` sysctl node, defaulted to `1` (enabled).

 ## Modified sysctl Nodes

 These are the nodes that are modified from their original defaults